daniellamarr/fastfoodfast-reactjs/README.md

 - Node v8.11.3 or above
 - Npm v5.6 or above

+## Running the tests

+Run `npm test` in the terminal for the cloned folder.

 ## Installing

 ### On your Local Machine

-- Pull the [develop](https://github.com/daniellamarr/fast-food-fast) branch off this repository
+- Pull the [develop](https://github.com/daniellamarr/fastfoodfast-reactjs) branch off this repository
 - Run `npm install` to install all dependencies
 - Run `npm run build` to build the app
 - Run `npm start` to start the app